Lien Chen-ling

-She also competed in the women's 57 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+Lien also competed in the women's 57 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+Lien announced her retirement from competition in October 2024 and became a coach to a Japanese judo club sponsored by Komatsu Limited.

+Judo career

 European Open Prague 2015

 Lien Chen-Ling won an IPPON in -57 kg at the European Open Prague 2015.

 Grand Prix Budapest 2015

 Lien Chen-Ling won the gold medal via waza-ari in the Golden Score.

 Bakus Grand Slam 2017

 Lien Chen-Ling got a Waza-ari by Ashi-waza at 3:16.
 After 4 minutes, opponent did not get any score from her, Lien Chen-Ling became the champion in -57 kg at Bakus Grand Slam 2017.

 Marrakech Grand Prix 2019

 Go into the "Golden Score" after haven't get any score from both sides.
 In Golden Score, Lien Chen-Ling gets an IPPON via Osaekomi-waza.
 She won the gold medal in the -57 kg category at the Marrakech Grand Prix 2019.

+Post-retirement

+Lien was selected to serve on an expert panel for the planning and preparation of the Taiwanese sports ministry in 2024.